 Most of us were coughing up a storm.
 And the cough persisted for weeks.
 It took me almost two months to fully get over the lung infection.
 That makes me think that we caught human metapneumovirus!

-Here is a link to the CDC’s human metapneumovirus (hMPV) data for the US.
+Here is a link to the CDC’s respiratory virus data for the US.
 It comes from The National Respiratory and Enteric Virus Surveillance System (NREVSS).
+It takes a bit of fiddling to figure out.

 What Is HMPV Anyway?